 Work Permits may be obtained from either Guidance Technician with approval from the Assistant Principal of Pupil Services.
-Students with poor attendance an overall grade point average under a 2.0 may be refused Work Permits, and Work Permits may be revoked by the school for attendance reasons.
+Students with poor attendance, and/or poor behavior, and/or an overall grade point average under a 2.0 at each grading period may be refused Work Permits, and Work Permits may be revoked by the school for attendance reasons.
 An application form for a Work Permit must be completed by the employer.
 This application is returned to the school and the actual permit is typed up and given to the student.
 Work hours for minors are limited both in total hours and length of hours, particularly on school nights.
 For more specific information, please see the Guidance Technician.